galvinma/google-cloud-tts-ruby-wrapper/README.md

 Creator's primary use case is creation of Anki vocab cards.
 Cards have native languagage, target lanugage, and audio fields.
 Current workflow:

+**Prerequisites**: Need a google cloud project with billing enabled, and valid service account key.
+Fill in all the environment variables and rename env.template to .env.

 1. **Create a CSV file of vocab words.** For example:

    le poisson, fish